 We hear it all the time; wine is good for our health!
 But is it, really?

 Let’s remember that wine is a product for sale and marketing directives are there to encourage us to increase consumption and profits.
-Providing good reason to distrust some news sources.
+Therefore, there is good reason to distrust some news sources.
 Let’s also not forget that alcohol abuse is often seen as the culprit behind the breakdown of families and society as a whole.
 Neither side of this debate is new.

 And my, how perceptions change!